Primary School PE Support Resource

 A coach qualified in exercise and health fitness will be passionate about developing the physical literacy of the children.
 This passion will be evident in the quality and variety of their lesson plans and their delivery which will ultimately benefit the children.

 - PE Project Support

-There are a number of activity related projects that most schools engage in each year such as Active School Flag, Santry Athletics Competition, Active Breaks, The Daily Mile etc. Although these projects are often led by an assigned staff member, a dedicated PE coach can offer invaluable support and knowledge to help bring these projects to fruition.
+There are a number of activity related projects that most schools engage in each year such as Active School Flag, Santry Athletics Competition, Active Breaks, The Daily Mile etc. Although these projects are often led by an assigned staff member, PE Support Resource can offer invaluable help and knowledge to bring these projects to fruition.